S81D/manual_event_building/README.md

 ** To Do:
 - Integrate Andrew's new BeamFetcher tool into event building
-- Automated BeamFetcher TC, instead of needing to run it prior to run submission
+- Automated Daylight Savings change to configuration files in MRD-related tools
-- Automated Daylight Savings change to configuration files
+- Add finalized Data Processing ToolChain, once it is complete